blaqkube/mysql-operator/docs/users/resources/instance.md

 - `backupSchedule` is used to define automatic backups.
 It should include 2
   parameters:
   - `store` names the store the backup are stored in
-  - `schedule` defines the cron-like scheduled expression.
+  - `schedule` is a cron-like scheduled expression that defines when backups are scheduled.
+For instance, use "0 2 * * *" to schedule a backup at 2am.
 Pay attention to the fact the timezone is UTC